yingweiwo

 Interactions

-A combination of 1.2 g of calcium pantothenate, 0.6 g of pyridoxine, 3 g of niacinamide, and 3 g of ascorbic acid taken daily for 6 weeks was associated with elevations in serum transaminase levels in children.
-One of these doses or the combination may therefore cause hepatotoxicity, but it is not possible from this study alone to ascribe to pantothenic acid the reported adverse effect in liver function.
+daily administration of 1.2 g calcium pantothenate, 0.6 g pyridoxine, 3 g nicotinamide, and 3 g ascorbic acid for 6 weeks was associated with elevated serum transaminase levels in children.
+Therefore, any one or a combination of these doses could potentially cause hepatotoxicity, but this study alone cannot attribute the reported adverse liver function to pantothenic acid.

-For more Interactions (Complete) data for D-Pantothenic Acid (6 total), please visit the HSDB record page.
+For more complete data on D-pantothenic acid interactions (6 in total), please visit the HSDB record page.

 References